 How to Prevent Unreadable Texts or Flickering Display on Samsung Flagship Phones

-To be honest, most first batches of flagship phones from any brand contains the highest number of bugs and vulnerability.
+Most first batches of flagship phones from any brand contain the most bugs and vulnerabilities.
 For you to be able to do thorough troubleshooting, you will need to observe the following precautions.

 - Always try and first set up your device as new and use it for a while to know if you have any bugs from the factory.
 This way, you can easily troubleshoot when trouble arises down the line.

-- Finally, if everything is working fine after restoring your settings, try and uninstall all 3rd party apps on your old phone before transferring your apps to your galaxy s22 ultra.
+- Finally, if everything is working fine after restoring your settings, uninstall all 3rd party apps on your old phone before transferring your apps to your galaxy s22 ultra.

 Workaround fixes for unreadable permission and default settings tex on S22 Ultra